Sierra Mist

 Sierra Mist was a lemon-lime flavored soft drink line introduced by PepsiCo in 1999.
 By 2003, it was available in all US markets.
 The name is a play on Mountain Dew: sierra is the Spanish word for "mountain range" and both mist and dew are composed of water droplets.
 The brand was aimed at competing with Sprite and 7 Up.

 The drink was rebranded as "Mist Twst" in 2016, but reverted to "Sierra Mist" in 2018.
-In early 2023, Sierra Mist was replaced by Starry.
+Sierra Mist was replaced by Starry in 2023.

 Composition

 Original formula

 From 2000 until 2006, Sierra Mist was sweetened with high-fructose corn syrup and sugar.
 From 2006 until 2010, it was sweetened with only high-fructose corn syrup.
 Its other ingredients were listed as carbonated water, citric acid, natural flavors, potassium benzoate, potassium citrate, ascorbic acid and calcium disodium EDTA.
 Diet Sierra Mist was sweetened with aspartame and acesulfame potassium.

 Sierra Mist Natural

-In August 2010 PepsiCo replaced the original Sierra Mist formula with Sierra Mist Natural, which was sweetened with sucrose (table sugar) instead of high fructose corn syrup.
+In August 2010, PepsiCo replaced the original Sierra Mist formula with Sierra Mist Natural, which was sweetened with sucrose (table sugar) instead of high fructose corn syrup.
 The new formulation contained five other ingredients: carbonated water, citric acid, natural flavor, potassium citrate, and ethylenediaminetetraacetic acid.